 These wines are now part of Sandeman’s Rare Wines, the oldest sherries in the house.
 This series also includes a Rare Fino, a sweetened Oloroso ‘Royal Corregidor’ and a PX ‘Royal Ambrosante’.
 Except for the Fino, they’re all VOS wines of at least 20 years of age.

 Of course Sandeman is better known for its Port wines, but they have always been fully committed to sherry wines as well.
 They used to own the vineyard El Corregidor until it was bought by Bodegas Luis Pérez.
-Although they were affiliated to Ruiz Mateos (of the bankrupt Nueva Rumasa group), the company itself is still managed by the seventh generation of the Sandeman family.
+Although they were affiliated to Ruiz Mateos for some time (of the bankrupt Nueva Rumasa group), the company itself is still managed by the seventh generation of the Sandeman family.

 ‘Royal Esmeralda’ Amontillado VOS (20%, Sandeman, 50cl)